jbenasuli/consumer_behavior/README.md

 [Link to presentation](https://docs.google.com/presentation/d/1BNm6gF_iD4guTDOlRPsiFmyAij_SqHRqjMEp_T4HXd8/edit#slide=id.gd0128d9d41_0_4)

-- The team members have drafted their project, including the following:
+The team members have drafted their project, including the following:

 - Selected topic
+  - Help Amazon identify products bought together to increase upsell and revenues by analyzing Amazon Marketplace data for relationships between Customer IDs and Product IDs.

 - Reason they selected the topic
+  - Data analysis is key for strategic and well-informed decision making
+  - Big data allows e-commerce businesses to understand customers better through customer behavior analysis
+  - Helps target specific customers segments to upsell products, increase conversion rates and grow sales

 - Description of the source of data
+  - Amazon.com reviews data publically available from Amazon S3.

 - Questions they hope to answer with the data
+  - Can we predict which products a consumer will most likely purchase together across product categories?

-- IMPORTANT
+- Note:
   - The content does not yet need to be in the form of a presentation.
 It can be text in the README.md.

 ## GitHub Repository (10 points)

-Main Branch
+### Main Branch

-- The main branch should include:
+The main branch should include:

-  - README.md
+- README.md :white_check_mark:

-README.md
+### README.md

-- The README.md should include:
+The README.md should include:

 - Description of the communication protocols
+  - Team members communicate primarly via slack
+  - Questions and comments are also relayed by leveraging the Google Apps' comments tool
+  - Deliverables and issues are tracked in the team's google sheeet to ensure all team members are aligned on the status of all the project's component parts
+  - All project files are available to team members via this Github repo

-Individual Branches
+### Individual Branches

-- Requirements for the individual branches follow:
+Requirements for the individual branches follow:

-  - At least one branch for each team member
+- At least one branch for each team member :white_check_mark:

-  - Each team member has at least four commits for the duration of the first segment
+- Each team member has at least four commits for the duration of the first segment :white_check_mark:

+List of all branches:

+- main
+- james-branch
+- alexa-branch
+- livia-branch
+- anthony-branch
+- markdowns
+- resources-branch
+- database
+- ml-model

+Note: indvidual branches will soon be deleted in favor of role/deliverable aligned branches.

 ## Machine Learning Model (35 points)